albertcmiller1/order_book/README.md

 # Fast Limit Order Book
 This repo simulates an order book using a red black tree to hold pointers to limit structures, and two hash maps - one for all orders and one for all limits.
 I found some information about how an order book may be designed [here](https://web.archive.org/web/20110219163448/http://howtohft.wordpress.com/2011/02/15/how-to-build-a-fast-limit-order-book/).
 The order book is coded in C++ and compiled into a library. [pybind11](https://github.com/pybind/pybind11)  allows us to either create a shared object or wheel file which can then be installed, imported, and called from python.

-### Getting started
-1. clone the repository and `cd order_book`
-2. bring in the pybind11 dependency: `git clone git@github.com:pybind/pybind11.git`
-3. start a python virual enviornment: `pipenv shell`
-4. install python dependencies: `pipenv install`
-5. create a python wheel and install it: `make wheel`
-6. start a python repl and: `import book`

 ### Space, Time, and Data Structures
 * let N represent the number of limits
 * let K represent the average number of orders per limit